dbrugne/donut/README.md

 - [ ] Onetoone message delivering (even for offline users) + onetoone refactoring
 - [ ] Kick reason form
 - [ ] Ban from room
-- [ ] Ban user list edit
+- [ ] Ban user list edit => appears in bottom on room users list
-- [ ] Op user list edit

 **Other**
-- User /logout not send a notlogged event
+- User /logout not send a notlogged event (setInterval + check for cookie, if cookie expired or has disapeared : redirect to home)
 - Image uploader doesn't work on <=IE9

 ## Scalability